elasticio/component-pusher/README.md

 It stores in the folder `logs/tenantName/%DateTime%.log`, where DateTime - represents DateTime when script has been launched.
 E.g. `logs/flint/2018-11-06T18-38-21.log`
 All the statistics is available at the end of each log file.

+## Current Limitations

+Currently empty lines in `component-list.txt` file may cause error messages in logs, so make sure you don't have empty lines before start component-pusher.